kubermatic/docs/OUTLINE.md

 }

-We are constantly improving out product to bring the best to our customers, such as...
+We are constantly developing Kubermatic to provide the best service to our customers.
+Some of the upcoming Kubermatic features are:

-#### Locality
-To provide better connectivity we would like to host our Seed clusters in a local datacenter such as AWS when the customer is having their nodes on AWS.

-#### More Provider Support
+#### More cloud providers
-We are constantly adding new supported cloud integrations into our product so you can host your kubernetes cluster on a wider range of platforms.
+We are constantly adding new cloud providers to offer customers a wide range of platforms to chose from.
-Our next upcoming providers are:
-  * Google Cloud

-#### Automatic Scaling
+#### Automated Scaling
-To react on fast growing loads can sometimes be a very difficult task, thats why we will offer automatic scaling of your kubernetes cluster.
+Reacting on fast growing loads can be a difficult task.
+Therefore,  we will offer automated scaling of your Kubernetes cluster.
-By analyzing and predicting your workload we can scale your cluster on demand so customers never have to wait for you and vice versa.
+By analyzing and predicting your workload, we scale your cluster on demand to ensure customers never have to wait for you and vice versa.

-#### Install addons
-With Heapster pre installed we provide an easy endpoint for installing addons into your kubernetes cluster.
-The provided addons are managed and monitored by our services so you can drink a coffee ☕️😇 and focus on your actual work.

 # Usage
 Coverage{